ChieloNewctle/zpu-in-prolog/README.md

 # ZPU in Prolog

-A small toy to run ZPU assembly code in Prolog.
+This is a small toy to run [ZPU](https://github.com/zylin/zpu) assembly code in Prolog.
+Toolchians can be found in [zylin/zpugcc](https://github.com/zylin/zpugcc).

 `zpu.pl` defines the core predicates about ZPU states.